Experienced North Carolina Truck Accident Lawyers

 Securing experienced representation from an aggressive, knowledgeable truck accident lawyer is key to getting a favorable outcome in your case.
 Proving negligence can be difficult and insurance companies are looking out for their best interests.
 Attorney Albritton will fight to hold trucking companies accountable and secure compensation for your medical bills, lost wages, and the pain and suffering you experienced or the loss of a loved one.

 North Carolina Truck Accident Claim Statute of Limitations

 For the majority of truck accident claims, the North Carolina statute of limitations is three years.
 The plaintiff in a personal injury case is given three years to file a claim starting from the date the injury occurred while a wrongful death claim statute of limitations starts from the date of the death and ends two years thereafter.
 This is important to know if you plan to bring a wrongful death claim because someone you loved received fatal injuries from a truck accident.
 You don’t have the possibility to secure financial compensation for your suffering or losses unless you file a claim.

-Schedule a Consultation with a Truck Accident Lawyer in Greenville, NC
+Schedule a Consultation with our North Carolina Truck Accident Lawyer